LuciusH1998/IFT-6758-Group-8-Milestone-1/src/myblog/_posts/2025-11-07-nhl-play-by-play-analysis milestone 2.md

 - Evaluation metric: `roc_auc`

 **Results:**
-- Validation Accuracy: **0.9082**
+- Validation Accuracy: **0.9042**
-- Validation AUC: **0.7422**
+- Validation AUC: **0.7149**
 - FAST training complete and all plots saved.

-These results already surpassed Logistic Regression from Task 3, showing XGBoost’s strength in capturing nonlinear patterns.
+These results already surpassed Logistic Regression's baseline model where the AUC is 0.69 from Task 3, showing XGBoost’s strength in capturing nonlinear patterns in comparison to Logistic Regression.
+In summary, Logistic Regression is a worse classifier for expected goals than XGBoost.

 **Visualizations:**